Title: Data Analytics Intern

 About the internship:

 The Congressional App Challenge seeks a Data Science, Statistics (or similar) student to crunch the numbers to give insights, recommendations.
-There are over 14,000 data points to analyze, spanning 4 years.
+There are over 14,000 data points to analyze.
 The data include temporal and geographic identifiers.
-The data for 2018 is fresh and has not been analyzed.

-To this rich dataset, we may also add congressional district data, census data, and 2 years of exit surveys.
+To this rich dataset, we may also add congressional district data, census data, and multiyears of exit surveys.

 Suggested tasks: